pyamsoft/pstate-frequency/README.md

 the following:
 [![Example Run](https://raw.githubusercontent.com/pyamsoft/pstate-frequency/master/assets/img/pstate-frequency_example_run.png)](https://github.com/pyamsoft/pstate-frequency)

-When called with the *-G --get* option, the program will display something like the following:
+When called with the _-G --get_ option, the program will display something like the following:
 [![Example Get](https://raw.githubusercontent.com/pyamsoft/pstate-frequency/master/assets/img/pstate-frequency_example_get.png)](https://github.com/pyamsoft/pstate-frequency)

-When called with the *-S --set* option, the program will display something like the following:
+When called with the _-S --set_ option, the program will display something like the following:
 [![Example Set](https://raw.githubusercontent.com/pyamsoft/pstate-frequency/master/assets/img/pstate-frequency_example_set.png)](https://github.com/pyamsoft/pstate-frequency)

-The *-G --get* option can be called by a normal user and can take various flags as optional arguments:
+The _-G --get_ option can be called by a normal user and can take various flags as optional arguments:

-+ **-c --current** Display the current user-requested CPU values
+- **-c --current** Display the current user-requested CPU values
-+ **-r --real** Display real-time CPU frequencies
+- **-r --real** Display real-time CPU frequencies
+- **--loop** Continually display realtime CPU frequencies.
+    Expects a delay which will be used to timeout calls between loops.
+    The time value is passed directly to `sleep(1)`

-*By default, the calling the -G option with no extra arguments is equivalent to calling with the --current option*
+_By default, the calling the -G option with no extra arguments is equivalent to calling with the --current option_

-The *-S --set* option can only be called by a user with root permissions, and takes various flags as required arguments:
+The _-S --set_ option can only be called by a user with root permissions, and takes various flags as required arguments:

+- **--delay** Delays the execution of the set commands by 5 seconds.
+    This is naive but useful for system startup where various bits of the machine may not be ready until a certain amount of time has passed.

+    It it mainly used in the systemd unit.
-+ **-m --max** Adjust the maximum scaling frequency of the CPU
+- **-m --max** Adjust the maximum scaling frequency of the CPU
-               Can be specified as a plain number or in the syntax `+<number>`
-               which will resolve to the minimum CPU frequency + `number`
+    Can be specified as a plain number or in the syntax `+<number>` which will resolve to the minimum CPU frequency + `number`
-+ **-n --min** Adjust the minimum scaling frequency of the CPU
+- **-n --min** Adjust the minimum scaling frequency of the CPU
-               Can be specified as a plain number or in the syntax `+<number>`
-               which will resolve to the minimum CPU frequency + `number`
+    Can be specified as a plain number or in the syntax `+<number>` which will resolve to the minimum CPU frequency + `number`
-+ **-g --governor** Adjust the current CPU scaling governor
+- **-g --governor** Adjust the current CPU scaling governor.
+    Must be the name of a valid CPU governor
-+ **-t --turbo** Adjust the current state of Turbo Boost
+- **-t --turbo** Adjust the current state of Turbo Boost.
+    Can be specified as `on` `off` `0` or `1`. `0` and `1` are
+    passed directly to the CPU driver turbo file, while `on` and `off` interpreted in the context of the current CPU driver.
+    `intel_pstate` backend treats `1` as OFF and `0` as ON, while `acpi_cpufreq` uses the reverse.
-+ **-p --plan** Adjust the maximum scaling and Turbo Boost to a preset plan.
+- **-p --plan** Adjust the maximum scaling and Turbo Boost to a preset plan.
+    Must be specified as a plan name inside of `/etc/pstate-frequency.d/`

-*By default, calling the -S option with no extra arguments will return an error*
+_By default, calling the -S option with no extra arguments will return an error_

 ##### Power Plans